justmakani/justmakani.github.io/design.md

 ## Layout Notes
 - The navigation bar will stay at the top.
 - The playable game will be centered on the page.
-- The website should work well on both desktop and mobile screens.

 ---